UAE doctors warn of rise in flu cases among kids as schools reopen after winter break

 Healthcare professionals have seen a surge in paediatric visits, a trend that typically occurs when classes resume after the holidays.

-Healthcare professionals emphasised that when schools reopen, children returning from various neighbourhoods and regions after the break are more likely to carry and spread the flu virus, leading to rise in cases.
+When schools reopen, children returning from various neighbourhoods and regions after the break are more likely to carry and spread the flu virus, leading to rise in cases, professionals emphasised.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.